andynog/cosmocope/README.md

 # cosmocope

-_cosmocope_ (Cosmos + Telescope) is a tool that helps you discover projects, tools, SDKs, libraries and modules that are part of the Cosmos Ecosystem
+_cosmocope_ (Cosmos + Telescope) is a tool that helps you discover projects, tools, SDKs, libraries and modules that are part of the [Cosmos](https://cosmos.network) Ecosystem

 Currently, the only source crawled by the tool is [Github](https://github.com).
-It leverages Github's search API to discover projects tagged with 'cosmos-sdk' topic and only public repositories can be crawled.
+It leverages [Github's search API](https://developer.github.com/v3/search) to discover projects tagged with 'cosmos-sdk' topic and only public repositories can be crawled.
 In the future, the idea is to engage the community to add Cosmos topics to their Github public repositories in order to allow the tool to discover their repositories.

+*NOTE:* Because this used unauthenticated API calls to Github, there's a [rate limit](https://developer.github.com/v3/search/#rate-limit) of 10 requests per minutes so running this tool many times per minute might give you error messages.

 ## Installation